canada-ca/canada-ca.github.io/_posts/2020-02-05-method-to-measure.md

 9 institutions had high success tasks.
 These were mostly answer-finding tasks.
 Topics included border wait times, career opportunities, and travel health notices.

 Lower performing tasks often included applying or registering for things.
-It’s difficult to pinpoint the cause of the lower success rates.
+It’s difficult to pinpoint the exact cause of the lower success rates.
 Possible causes include:

 * the type of reporting method (task funnels were often used)
 * the nature of the task being more complex with both online and offline requirements